The whitest lie ever told to aspiring small business owners and entrepreneurs is that hard work guarantees success.

 3. Not keeping good records

 Good records means good business – there’s no way around it.
 Gillian Charles had a truck delivery business, but because she didn’t keep track of her fleet’s fuel usage, she missed out on valuable fuel tax credit claims.
-Luckily, we have all the resources small business owners need to keep track of their finer details.
+Small business owners need to keep track of their finer details.

 4. Not getting the status of your workers right

 Not getting the engagement status of workers right can land employers in unforeseen hot water.
 Chris Crooks hired a group of contracted cleaners every week to tidy up his party hall after functions, but ended up in trouble with the law.
 “I thought because they were contractors I didn’t have to pay super.
 I was wrong.”
-Chapter 19 of our 2015 & 2016 Tax Summary could’ve saved Chris from losing his business.
+Section 19.524 of our 2017-18 Tax Summary could’ve saved Chris from losing his business.

 5. Making sure you pay your employees superannuation – and on time

 When cash flow becomes an issue, too many businesses leave superannuation guarantee payments until last.
-If you want to avoid penalties from the Tax Office, you need to make sure your employees are paid superannuation when they need to be paid.
+If you want to avoid penalties from the ATO, you need to make sure your employees are paid superannuation when they need to be paid.
 You can’t risk late lodgements.
-It’s a good thing small business members have yearly lodgement updates delivered to their email inbox every month.
+It’s a good thing members have yearly lodgement updates delivered to their email inbox every month.